IngemarWatt/SudokuSolver/README.md

 # SudokuSolver
 An executable program that solves a Sudoku puzzle using a Backtrack algorithm.
-TkInter was used to create the GUI and PyInstaller was used to create the executable file.
+TkInter was used to create the GUI and PyInstaller was used to create a .exe file.

 # What I Learned
 * How the Backtrack algorithm can be used to solve complex number problems like a Sudoku puzzle